stormthebuilding/sixtyhours/README.md

 Reshi

-* Highsocres creating and adding
+* Highsocres creating and adding (Model)
-* Higscores  load/save
+* Higscores  load/save (Model)
 * Title screen
+* About screen
+* Help/Instructions Screen
+* Highscores screen
+* New highscore congratulations screen

 ## Known Issues
 Caleb
 * After loading a saved game, the enemies move at an increased speed, and jump across the map.
 The cause of this issue has not been found.